What is Pareto Analysis?

 Advantages & Disadvantages of Pareto Analysis

 - Pareto analysis is one of the powerful tools for solving the problems which is simple and effective.
-Even though the technique is based on finding mostly 20 % of the fundamental causes which are responsible for the 80 % problems, still it can be used for the solutions where the rule of 80:20 does not apply.
+Even though the technique is based on finding mostly 20 % of the fundamental causes which are responsible for the 80 % problems, it still can be used for the solutions where the rule of 80:20 does not apply.

-- Pareto analysis conducted does not provide the solutions to issues rather only helps in identifying a few significant causes that are responsible for the majority of problems.
+- Pareto analysis conducted does not provide the solutions to issues; rather only helps in identifying a few significant causes that are responsible for the majority of problems.

 Important Points of Pareto Analysis

-- The idea of 80:20 rule states that 80 % of the benefit of the project can be achieved by the company by doing the 20% of the work or the 80% problem of the company is traced to 20 % causes.
+- The idea of the 80:20 rule states that 80 % of the benefit of the project can be achieved by the company by doing 20% of the work, or the 80% problem of the company is traced to 20 % causes.

 - Each problem is given a numerical score on the basis of the level of impact.

 Pareto Analysis is the technique for the prioritization of the work of problem-solving so that a number of problems could be solved.
-It is based on Pareto principle which is also known as 80/20 rule where the idea of 80/20 rule states that 80 % of the benefit of the project can be achieved by the company by doing the 20% of the work or the 80% problem of the company is traced to 20 % causes.
-It does not only show the most important problem but at the same time, it also gives score showing the severity of the problem.
+It is based on the Pareto principle, which is also known as the 80/20 rule where the idea of 80/20 rule states that 80 % of the benefit of the project can be achieved by the company by doing the 20% of the work or the 80% problem of the company is traced to 20 % causes.
+It does not only show the most important problem but at the same time, it also gives a score showing the severity of the problem.

 This has been a guide to what is Pareto Analysis and its definition.
 Here we discuss the example of Pareto analysis along with advantages and disadvantages.
-You can learn more about accounting from following articles –
+You can learn more about accounting from the following articles –